With heavy hearts, No. 16 UVA beats No. 5 Baylor in Vegas

 Virginia’s players wore sweatshirts during warmups that honored the victims from Sunday’s shooting, which led to the cancellation of the Cavaliers’ scheduled home game a day later.
 A former Virginia football player has been charged with murder in the slayings of Lavel Davis Jr., Devin Chandler and D’Sean Perry.

-The Cavaliers (3-0) will play the winner of Friday’s night’s matchup between between No. 19 Illinois and No. 8 UCLA in Sunday’s championship of the Continental Tire Main Event.
-Baylor (3-1) faces the loser in the consolation game.
+The Cavaliers (3-0) will play No. 19 Illinois in Sunday’s championship of the Continental Tire Main Event.
+Baylor (3-1) faces No. 8 UCLA in the consolation game.

 Virginia went on a 21-2 run in the second half and twice went ahead by 22 points.